netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    provided for the namespace statement in a YANG module.
 A value SHOULD be selected that is not likely to collide with other YANG namespaces.
-Standard module names, prefixes, and URI strings already listed in the "YANG Module Names" registry MUST NOT be used.
+Standard module names, prefixes, and URI strings already listed in the "YANG Module Names" registry group MUST NOT be used.

    A standard namespace statement value SHOULD have the following form: